QazerLab/workbench/roles/bash/README.md

 bash
 ====

-Installs bash configurations.
+Installs bash and its configurations.

 Requirements
 ------------

-This role is for unprivileged user-level things, thus, it *does not* cover installation of the software which is configured by the dotfiles.
+None.

 Role Variables
 --------------

 * `user` - a name of target user.
 Defaults to current (connection) user.
+* `install_packages` - if set to `false`, skips the package installation.

 Dependencies
 ------------